What is amblyopia?

 How common is amblyopia?

-Amblyopia is the most common cause of visual impairment in childhood.
-The condition affects approximately 2 to 3 out of every 100 children.
-Unless it is successfully treated in early childhood, amblyopia usually persists into adulthood, and is the most common cause of monocular (one eye) visual impairment among children and young and middle-aged adults.
+Amblyopia is the most common cause of visual deterioration in childhood.
+The condition affects generally 2 to 3 out of every 100 children.
+Unless it is successfully treated in early childhood, amblyopia usually persists into adulthood, and is the most common cause of monocular (one eye) visual deterioration among children and young and middle-aged adults.

 What causes amblyopia?